-Impacts: Significant impacts to air quality have resulted from the abandonment of irrigated lands to supply the second Los Angeles Aqueduct.
-Project Description/ Mitigation Measure: Approximately 1,240 acres of formerly irrigated agricultural lands that had not successfully revegetated have been planted with pasture or alfalfa (see mitigation measure 10-11, above).
-In addition, other areas that have the potential to cause significant adverse impacts on air quality have been identified in Section 10, Mitigation Goals/ Strategies/Actions: Minimize impact to less than significant.
-Project Status/ Effectiveness: N/A Mitigation Plan Required/Status: No.
+Impacts: Significant impacts to air quality have resulted from the abandonment of irrigated lands to supply the second Los Angeles that had not successfully revegetated have been planted with pasture or alfalfa (see mitigation measure 10-11, above).
+In addition, other areas that have the potential to cause significant adverse impacts on air quality have been identified in Section 10, Vegetation, and will be mitigated as set forth in that section.